• Home

 Conference: Species on the Move

 Miguel Araújo is thrilled to participate in the "Species on the Move International Conference" at Hobart, in Tasmania, Australia, between the 9th and the 12th of February 2016.
-During this conference he will provide an oral presentation with the following title and abstract: From models of species distributions to models of communities: Climate and land use changes are leading to alterations in . . . [ Read More ]
+During this conference he will provide an oral presentation with the following title and abstract: From models of species distributions to models of communities: Climate and land use changes are leading to . . . [ Read More ]

 Conference: Biodiversity Informatics and Modelling Species Distributions